 Myth #2: Every announcement needs a press release.

 When you have news to share, think about who is impacted and who will care.
-If it’s supporter and volunteers, a special story in your next newsletter could be just the thing.
+If it’s supporters and volunteers, a special story in your next newsletter could be just the thing.
 Even when your primary objective is to reach audiences through media coverage, oftentimes a well-crafted pitch email is all you need to attract a reporter.

 Myth #3: Press releases are dead.